FidelityInternational/concourse-s3-encrypt-resource/README.md

 # S3 Encrypt Resource for [Concourse CI](http://concourse.ci)

 Resource to upload/download GPG encrypted files to S3.
 Unlike the [the official S3 Resource](https://github.com/concourse/s3-resource), this resource can upload or download multiple files using the `aws s3 sync` command.

+By default the sync operation uses `--delete` flag to ensure that files in the destination are removed - Use the `no_delete` option to change this behaviour.

 ## Usage